Hertha Gretsch in 1907.

 She states that this is her first passport application.
 But we know differently.

-Hertha is up to her old ticks of falsifying her passport application.
+Hertha is up to her old tricks of falsifying her passport application.

 Vivian Thompson (male), a teacher, was her witness and claims to have know her for two years.